DarthPointer/DAUM/Downloadables/DAUM/ReadMe.txt

 		one a parameter contain spaces, use \" combinations to quote it. "blah-blah \"param with spaces\"".

 	Params for new property:
 		Property name and property type.
-Each is either name string or "-i [index]" (which effectively means you will use \" to quote it).
+Each is either name string or -i [index].

 		If the property is an Array, you need extra param - element type.
 If it is a struct - extra param for struct type.
 Array of structs will be "Name ArrayProperty StructProperty StructType".